euro-hpc-pl/SpinGlassPEPS.jl/README.md

 ## Package description

 <div align="justify">
-This package combines advanced heuristics to address optimization challenges and employs tensor network contractions to compute conditional probabilities to identify the most probable states according to the Gibbs distribution. `SpinGlassPEPS.jl` is a tool for reconstructing the low-energy spectrum of Ising spin glass Hamiltonians and RMF Hamiltonians.
-Beyond energy computations, the package offers insights into spin configurations, associated probabilities, and retains the largest discarded probability during the branch and bound optimization procedure.
-Notably, `SpinGlassPEPS.jl` goes beyond ground states, introducing a unique feature for identifying and analyzing spin glass droplets — collective excitations crucial for understanding system dynamics beyond the fundamental ground state configurations.
+This package uses tensor-network contractions to estimate the conditional probabilities required by a branch-and-bound search. `SpinGlassPEPS.jl` reconstructs low-energy spectra of Ising spin-glass and random Markov field Hamiltonians.
+It reports configurations, probabilities, and contraction diagnostics, including accumulated and maximum discarded weight.
+It also identifies spin-glass droplets, which are localized excitations above low-energy configurations.
 </div>

 ## Package architecture